NSF-programming-language/Nisr_PL/README.md

 </p>

 We're building a next-generation programming language designed to redefine software development.
-This language combines the performance and robustness with the simplicity and readability and adds something new: **native multilingual support for developers around the world.**
+This language combines simplicity and readability and adds something new: **native multilingual support for developers around the world.**